kubernetes-sigs/cluster-api-provider-ibmcloud/docs/proposal/controller-and-user-tags.md

 - To handle deletion DHCP server, have to tag DHCP Network.
 DHCP server doesn't support tagging.

 ### User tags
 User can add tags to resources when creating PowerVS cluster.
+Incase of already existing resources, will just attach the user tags and during deletion user tags will be deleted as well.

 #### Proposed API changes
 UserTags field will contain list of tags that will be attached to resources.